grcarmenaty/network_monitor/README.md

 REMOTE_DB_PASS=remote_database_password
 ```

 Adjust the values according to your needs.
 If `setup.conf` is present, the setup script will use these values instead of prompting for input.
+Please be aware that an example `setup.conf` is already included in the repository, delete it if you want to proceed with a manual install.

 ## Troubleshooting